Aquafina-water-bottle/jp-mining-note/docs/docs/setup.md

     This method is recommended for people who are familiar with `git` and `python`, and don't want to download another Anki add-on.
 3. **Manually**, using Anki.
-    This tends to be more error-prone, due to various human error like font files being incorrectly installed.
+    This tends to be more error-prone due to having many more potential points of failure.
     Therefore, I wouldn't recommend installing the note this way, and should only be used if the first two options didn't work for some reason.

-{% set JPMN_MGR_CODE %}1732829476 {% endset %}
+{% set JPMN_MGR_CODE %}1732829476{% endset %}

 ??? info "Option 1: JPMN Manager *(click here)*"